papertraderdev/papertraderdev/README.md

 I saw the need for a realistic and fun meme coin trading simulator that others could use and learn from.
 After hearing others talk about it and seeing one person live stream without a product, I thought, "Why not actually build it first?"
 I'm also tired of seeing AI larp projects and wanted to create something truly useful for the community.

-The goal is to purchase 5% of the coin at the launch and sell of 2-5% at various levels (TBD - up for ideas from community on best path).
+The goal is to purchase 5% of the coin at the launch and sell of 2-5% at various levels.
 There will be no nuking or dumping of the chart from myside.

 ### How It Will Launch 🚀